dotnet/docs/docs/csharp/language-reference/operators/index.md

  [++x](../../../csharp/language-reference/operators/increment-operator.md) – prefix increment.
 Returns the value of x after updating the storage location with the value of x that is one greater (typically adds the integer 1).

  [--x](../../../csharp/language-reference/operators/decrement-operator.md) – prefix decrement.
-Returns the value of x after updating the storage location with the value of x that is one less (typically adds the integer 1).
+Returns the value of x after updating the storage location with the value of x that is one less (typically subtracts the integer 1).

  [(T)x](../../../csharp/language-reference/operators/invocation-operator.md) – type casting.